January 22, 2013

 3. Unroll the remaining package of crescent rolls and place on top of the sausage mixture.
 Press the edges together to seal.
 Gently press the seams together.

-4. Bake at 375 degrees for about 20 minutes, or until crescent roll dough is golden brown.
+4. Bake at 375℉ for about 15-20 minutes, or until crescent roll dough is golden brown.

 5. Cut into small squares and serve.
 (A pizza cutter makes really quick and easy work of the cutting.)

-*Oh, and a note for those counting the ingredients and thinking, "Hey, there's 4 ingredients listed, not just 3 as Tracey claims."
-Generally, salt and pepper aren't counted when counting ingredients.
+3. And a note for those counting the ingredients and thinking, "Hey, there's 4 ingredients listed, not just 3 as Tracey claims." - Salt and pepper generally aren't counted when counting ingredients.

 1. I'm going to try this!!!
 Looks awesome.